Writing and debugging Perl One-liners

 One liner basics

-Perl has a ton of command line switches (see perldoc perlrun
+Perl has a ton of command line switches (see perldoc perlrun), but I'm just going

 to cover the ones you'll commonly need to debug code.
-The most important switch is -e
+The most important switch is -e,

 for execute (or maybe "engage" :) ).
-The -e
+The -e switch takes a quoted string of Perl code

 and executes it.
 For example: